.

 The goal is to reduce litter in stormwater, and reduce the city's trash by 40 percent by July 2014, per the San Francisco Bay Regional Water Quality Control Board.
 Without it, rates rise, and many see little choice but to proceed with the model ordinance, which cities are implementing with a variety of effective dates.

 Council member Megan Satterlee had expressed concern that the current single-use plastic bag ordinance for Palo Alto, which passed one of the first ordinances after San Francisco, only affected large grocery stores.
-Lind said that staff since has found out that Palo Alto is expanding that.
+Lind said that staff has since found out that Palo Alto is expanding that.
 An ordinance will be introduced to the Palo Alto City Council on February 4, 2013 to expand that city’s current regulation to include all retail stores to be under the same regulation.
 The proposed ordinance also includes the provision to require a $0.10 charge for all paper bags which will increase to $0.25 in a year.
 The effective date of this change is planned for June 1, 2013, making the Palo Alto’s ordinance consistent with the model ordinance being adopted throughout San Mateo and Santa Clara Counties, Lind wrote.

 "It is staff’s recommendation that implementing the single use bag ordinance for all retailers at the same time is the more prudent approach for the City of Los Altos," wrote Lind.